XpiritBV/CodeToCloud-Workshop/Challenges/Module0-Introduction/Tasks/INTRO-T001.md

     * What options does the customer have for a Docker image registry and container scanning, and what would you recommend?

 * Scalability considerations
-    * Explain how we run all customer websites under their own url on the default ports (80/443)
+    * Explain how we run all customer websites under their own URL on the default ports (80/443)
     * Explain how we deal with websites that are getting high-traffic or have peak traffic

 * DevOps workflows